leonjza/frida-boot/course/3-chapter-3/operating-modes.md

   -v, --verbose                 Be verbose
 ```

 If you want to see it in action, rerun the docker container adding a new port mapping with `-p 27042:27042`.
-Once the contianer is up, start the server with `frida-server -l 0.0.0.0`.
+Once the container is up, start the server with `frida-server -l 0.0.0.0`.
 Next, with `frida-tools` installed locally via `pip` (`pip install frida-tools`), try and connect to the server running in the container with `frida-ps -R`.

 ```bash
 # inside the container